HealthyStockprescription drugs overview

 • Metabolism: Hepatic

-• Excretion: Excreted primarily in the bile, predominantly as unchanged drug.
-Approximately 6% is excreted in urine as unchanged drug (oral); approximately 11% is excreted in the urine after first dose and 14% after fifth dose (IV).
+• Excretion: Excreted primarily unchanged in the bile.
+Approximately 6% is excreted unchanged in urine (oral); approximately 11% is excreted in the urine after first dose and 14% after fifth (IV).

 Mechanism of action

-By inhibition of protein synthesis it effects the ability of bacteria to replicate and grow.
-Antimicrobial spectrum of Sumamed includes different Gram - positive, Gram - negative, anaerobic, intracellular and atypical microorganisms.
-Because of the transport with white blood cells, Sumamed possesses a unique property - targeted activity at the site of infection.
-In infected tissues, Sumamed achieves high and sustained therapeutic concentrations that last five to seven days after the last dose.
-Because of that, administration of Sumamed is simple and short.
+By inhibition of RNA-dependent protein synthesis azithromycin affects the ability of bacteria to replicate and grow.
+Antimicrobial spectrum includes different Gram - positive, Gram - negative, anaerobic, intracellular and atypical microorganisms.
+Because of the transport with white blood cells, azithromycin possesses a unique characteristic - targeted activity at the site of infection.
+In infected tissues, it achieves high and sustained therapeutic concentrations that last five to seven days after the last dose.
+As a result, administration is very simple and short.

 References